 - Continue to pay support.
 Persons owing support but seeking to lower the amount should continue to pay as much as possible given their circumstances.
 Courts will often have a favorable view of a parent who makes a substantial effort to meet support obligations even if the full amount cannot be paid.
 A parent who experiences reduced income but stops paying any support may be viewed harshly by a judge.

 Support modification laws vary by state.
 Whether seeking higher or lower support payments, consultation with an experienced family law attorney is advised.
-If you have a New Jersey child support issue, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free consultation.
+If you have a New Jersey child support issue, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a consultation.